kirstymcnaught/OptiKeyWiki/User-Guide.md

 ![BackMany key](http://juliussweetland.github.io/OptiKey/images/Key_BackMany_Up.png)

-That's all there is to start selecting keys and typing words.
+That's all there is to start selecting keys and typing words!

 ---